Craig Whelihan

 Craig Dominic Whelihan (born April 15, 1971) is an American former professional football player who was a quarterback in the National Football League (NFL), XFL, and Arena Football League (AFL).
 He played college football for the Pacific Tigers.
 He was selected by the San Diego Chargers in the sixth round of the 1995 NFL draft.
+He is currently a coach at Torrey Pines High School.

 Early life and education

 Born in San Jose, California, Whelilhan graduated from Santa Teresa High School of San Jose in 1989 and lettered in football, baseball and basketball.
 In football, as a senior, he passed for 1,314 yards and 11 touchdowns.

 After graduating from Santa Teresa High, Whelihan enrolled at Oregon State University and redshirted his freshman year.
 In 1990, Whelihan transferred to the University of the Pacific in Stockton, California and played on the Pacific Tigers football team from 1992 to 1994.

 In 1993, Whelihan made his collegiate debut against Southwest Missouri State.
 In 1994, he made his first collegiate start against his former school Oregon State.
 In 1994, he was the Tigers starting quarterback for the first nine games of the season before breaking his thumb against Oregon State, which ended his season prematurely.
 He ended his college career ranked third on the school's list for completions (300), attempts (591) and TDs (27).